6th August 1925

 - Banerji was one of the most prominent and vocal leaders against the partition of Bengal in 1905.

-- He did not accept extremist views or the Non-Cooperation Movement by Gandhi.
+- He did not accept extremist views or the Non-Cooperation Movement of Mahatma Gandhi.

 - Banerji was a source of inspiration to other leaders such as Sarojini Naidu and Gopal Krishna Gokhale.